PHYS5020 Quantum Measurement and Technology

 |Semester 2||UWA (Perth)||Face to face|

-- This unit comprises lecture modules, with 18 lectures being compulsory and the remaining 18 lectures being drawn from a selection of elective modules.
-The unit covers material drawn from a range of topics in experimental physics, including: (1) spintronics and magnetisation dynamics; (2) general relativity and gravitational waves; and (3) frequency and quantum metrology.
+- This unit is to introduce advanced experimental physics techniques.
+The unit comprises lecture modules, with 18 lectures being compulsory and the remaining 18 lectures being drawn from a selection of elective modules and experimental projects.
+The unit covers material drawn from a range of topics in experimental physics, including: (1) Quantum measurement; (2) Optomechanics; and (3) frequency and quantum metrology.

-- Indicative assessments in this unit are as follows: (1) research proposal; (2) seminar; and (3) final written examination or research project.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) oral presentation; and (3) project report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Professor Li Ju

 - completion of the core and complementary units for the Physics major

 - lectures: 2 x 45 minutes per week; practical classes: 2 x 45 minutes per week.